 The EBITDA is a measure of a Chevron's overall financial performance and is widely used to measure a its profitability.

 |Operating margin TTM||12.22%|

 |Return on equity TTM||14.69%|

 TTM: trailing 12 months

-Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Chevron Corporation.
+Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Chevron.